-The following report occurs in the chapter of the Deanhouse Workhouse but I have duplicated it here because it is the first reference to a tennis court that i have been so far able to find.
-It supports the fact that tennis had been played in the village for many years and that there had been a club with tennis courts, location unknown but best guess is that it was off New Road in the area now known as the Oval – see later in this chapter.
+The following report occurs in the chapter on the Deanhouse Workhouse, but I have duplicated it here because it was the first reference to a tennis court that I had been able to find.
+It supports the fact that tennis had been played in the village for many years, and that there had been a club with tennis courts, location unknown , but best guess is that it was off New Road in the area now known as the Oval – see later in this chapter.

 The following photograph ( no date ) shows people playing tennis on a grass court with what looks to be other people playing bowls.
 Is this the court mentioned above at Deanhouse or was it taken at Thongbridge?

-In July 1924 the paper reported the opening of the Club’s New Pavilion which had been erected by John Batley & Sons.
+In July 1924, the paper reported the opening of the Club’s New Pavilion which had been erected by John Batley & Sons.
 Cllr.
 Batley presided over the event and he handed Cllr.
 Gledhill a silver key, suitably engraved, to unlock the door and declare the pavilion open.
 A public tea was served in the United Methodist Sunday school and more than 120 sat down.
-After the tea an enjoyable evening was spent at the courts with various tournaments being played.
+After the tea, an enjoyable evening was spent at the courts with various tournaments being played.
 The funds benefitted by £45 but much more was needed to pay off the cost of the pavilion.
 It would appear that the courts were located off New Road down from the Church.
-The photograph below which could be of Harold Wimpenny holding the racket could be the courts mentioned above.
+The photograph below , which might be of Harold Wimpenny holding the racket, could be the courts mentioned above.

 To aid the funds, the Club organised a whist drive, supper and dance in the National School which attracted a large attendance.
 The music was supplied by Preston’s Orchestra.